SophievF/Global_SOC_Abundance_Persistence/README.md

 Finishing Date: May 2024

+Doi: 10.5281/zenodo.11105261

-This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2024), Global Change Biology.
+This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2024), Global Change Biology (https://doi.org/10.1111/gcb.17320).

 The folder 'Code' contains all the R code, the folder 'Data' contains all the data needed to run the R Scripts and the folder 'Figure' contains all the figures and tables that are produced with the R code.